Players

 Starting a New Chapter: Parting Ways with PokerStars

-In the meantime, Negreanu also partnered up with MasterClass, creating an interesting beginners’ poker course.
-If you’re looking to learn the secrets of one of the best in the game, you should definitely check it out.
+Not surprisingly, this total “freedom” didn’t last for too long.
+The Canadian was soon signed by GGPoker.
+One of the fastest-growing poker rooms on the internet, GGPoker was thrilled to snatch Negreanu and add him to its roster.
+In the meantime, Negreanu also partnered up with MasterClass, creating an interesting beginners’ poker course for anyone looking to learn the secrets of one of the best in the game.

 What Comes Next for “Kid Poker?”

-The Daniel Negreanu poker career has been one of the most impressive journeys out there.
+Daniel Negreanu's poker career has been one of the most impressive journeys out there.
 Winning countless accolades and becoming the number one celebrity of the poker world, he’s proven that dedication, hard work, and persistence do pay.

 Daniel Negreanu poker future